Interchain Messaging Facility (ICMF)

 Send ICMF messages

-After integrating the ICMF Sender GTX module, you can now use the ICMF module to send messages.
-The ICMF module provides
+After you integrate the ICMF Sender GTX module, you can use the ICMF module to send messages.
+Use the function

 for this purpose.
 The topic

 parameter contains the content of the message.
-See instructions on installing the ICMF rell code
+To install the ICMF rell code library, see the instructions

 Remember that the body